-Fifth, we have been informed that the owners have submitted documents indicating propers such a development of 10-20 homes on the property.
-The owners' representative has personally informed nor that that is not true the only plans are for the one house at issue.
-If in fact there are place is in a work for a subsequent development and this is only the first step, the project should be so informed.
+Fifth, we have been informed that the owners have submitted documents indicating proper soon a development of 10-20 homes on the property.
+The owners' representative has personally informed no that that is not true the only plans are for the one house at issue.
+If in fact there are plaus in a work for a subsequent development and this is only the first step, the project should be evaluated in that I ght, and the public should be so informed.

-Base on the foregoing we I equest that the pro' of not be approved as presented, that a public hearing be schedule; obtain community input and one is the invironmental and neighborhood concerns are equately addressed, that in environmental impact report be juired, that enforce ent mechanisms be ensured, and that a ternative accesses and purchase proposals be investigated before construction permiss are issued.
+Base on the foregoing we request that the project not be approved as presented, that a public hearing be schedule: obtain community input and ensite the environmental and neighborhood concerns are requately addressed, that an environmental impact report be quired, that enforce tent mechanisms be ensured, and that a ternative accesses at d purchase proposals be investigated before construction permits are issued.